 Goal Statement: A one-to-three page (typed, double-spaced) statement of your educational and professional objectives.
 Include how you will use the resources of the curriculum to advance your chosen inquiry.

-Autobiographical Statement: A four-to-six page (typed, double-spaced) introspective autobiographical statement discussing your values, emotional and spiritual insights, aspirations, and life experiences that have led to your decision to apply.
+Autobiographical Statement: A four-to-six page (typed, double-spaced) introspective autobiographical statement discussing your values, intellectual and professional journeys, aspirations, and life experiences that have led to your decision to apply.